Table of Contents

 Lastly, we will need to add a small .yml snippet to our config.yml file in our project’s repo:

 After the CircleCI side is set up, we just need to add the data that is sent from CircleCI to our related graphs.

 Hosted Graphite side: Let's go to our Hosted Graphite dashboard and then go to our Grafana graphs.
 Then select the dashboard that you want to have CircleCI annotations on.
 Then we go to that little gear icon on the top right side, as seen in the image below.

 Let’s go to the Annotations tab and create a New annotation.

-In the above annotation you can see the data being displayed from CircleCI’s webhook.
+In the above annotation, you can see the data being displayed from CircleCI’s webhook.
 It shows if the build was a success (you can filter this by success or fail through event tags), the URL, the user, and the commit message.
-All of this is useful information to determine at what point in time the graph changed.
-This graph’s metrics aren’t from a production server, but you can imagine that it would be useful if it was a live deployed server.
+All of this is helpful information to determine at what point in time the graph changed.
+This graph’s metrics aren’t from a production server, but you can imagine it would be helpful if it was a live deployed server.